Cranio-Sacral Therapy is a very gentle therapy that works on a physical, emotional and spiritual level to help rebalance the systems of the body.

 The practitioner gently tunes in to the patient's body (at the head, feet, back, arms, legs) almost as if they are holding the body, observing subtle movements and imbalances and helping the patient back to a state of balance.
 The treatment is carried out with the patient fully clothed, lying down or seated.

-Sessions can be a very relaxing, uplifting experience and can be used to treat a wide variety of conditions including stress, musculo-skeletal pain, trauma, headaches, etc., for all ages.
+Sessions can be a very relaxing, uplifting experience and can be used to treat a wide variety of conditions including stress, musculo-skeletal pain, trauma, headaches, etc., and is suitable for all ages.

 About Cranio-Sacral Therapy

 Cranio-Sacral Therapy (CST) was born out of Osteopathy by Dr William Garner Sutherland in the early 1900’s, who examined the human skull for many years and concluded that the bones of the skull were capable of small movements (counter to the conventional understanding that the bones of the skull fused around the age of 25 and after which could not move).
 Furthermore, he found this movement occurred in all tissues of the body which he termed primary respiration.

 Sutherland went on to find that obstruction of these bones to move freely also caused physical, emotional and cognitive disturbances.
 He found that the structures and the tissues of the body responded to a fundamental pulse in the cerebrospinal fluid (which bathes the brain and spinal cord).
 He called this the Breath of Life and surmised that by working with the potency of the Breath of Life, the practitioner could enhance their patient’s well-being and vitality.